Avian Parus Integrated Handlebar (First Edition)

 Geometry Differences

-The Parus has 4mm less reach than the Canary (72mm vs 76mm), so if you’re coming from the Canary you might want to go one size up on stem length to keep the same position.
+The Parus has 6mm less reach than the Canary (70mm vs 76mm), so if you’re coming from the Canary you might want to go one size up on stem length to keep the same position.
 Drop is the same 125mm on both, and they both have 5° of flare in the drops.

-Avian markets the Canary as a comfort-first bar and the Parus as the race option.
-In practice the shorter reach just makes it a more compact cockpit.
+Avian marketed the Canary as the comfort bar and the Parus as the race option, though in practice the shorter reach just makes it a more compact cockpit.

 Visual Differences